fish-marina/marina/CONTRIBUTING.md

 ## Code Style

-Different from Fish's code style, Oh My Fish uses 2 spaces for indentation.
+Different from Fish's code style, Marina uses 2 spaces for indentation.
 As fish language is very clean it's possible to use 2 spaces without making hard work with the code.
 Here goes some other styles we are using:

 ### Control Flow